Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 Remove `target-path` from your `dbt_project.yml` and specify it via either the CLI flag `--target-path` or environment variable [`DBT_TARGET_PATH`](/reference/global-configs/logs#log-and-target-paths).

+### CustomOutputPathInSourceFreshnessDeprecation

+dbt has deprecated the `--output` (or `-o`) flag for overriding the location of source freshness results from the `sources.json` file destination.

+#### CustomOutputPathInSourceFreshnessDeprecation warning resolution

+Remove the `--output` or `-o` flag and associated path configuration from any jobs running dbt source freshness commands.

 ### ExposureNameDeprecation

 #### Description